Stocks shrug off Trump's stimulus threat; pound jumps on Brexit trade deal hopes

 With a Brexit trade deal seeming likely, “investors are looking once again to recovery,” said Garrett Melson, portfolio strategist at Natixis Investment Managers Solutions.
 “It was being held up by the trade dynamic between Britain and the EU.”

-In accordance with Wednesday’s risk-on sentiment, U.S. Treasury yields jumped to their highest level since Dec.
-7. They received a lift from the Brexit trade deal developments after having fallen earlier in response to Trump’s stimulus comments.
+In accordance with Wednesday’s risk-on sentiment, U.S. Treasury yields rose, having earlier jumped to their highest level since Dec.
+7. They received a lift from the Brexit developments after having fallen earlier in response to Trump’s stimulus comments.

 In oil markets, the weakening in the dollar and a drawdown in U.S. crude inventories, based on data from the Energy Information Administration, boosted prices.
-The EIA data contrasted with the American Petroleum Institute’s earlier report showing a gain in inventories.
-Brent and U.S. crude both rose more than 2%.
+Brent settled 2.24% higher at $51.20 a barrel, while U.S. crude jumped 2.34% to $48.12 a barrel.

 Meanwhile, copper prices resumed their advance toward multi-year highs as investors regained optimism toward future economic growth.

-Additional reporting by Tom Westbrook in Singapore, Carolyn Cohn, Sujata Rao and Karin Strohecker in London; Editing by Steve Orlofsky, Mark Heinrich and Nick Macfie
+Additional reporting by Tom Westbrook in Singapore, Carolyn Cohn, Sujata Rao and Karin Strohecker in London; Editing by Nick Macfie and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.